sxmo(7)

 superd.log

-Logs the start of various sxmo (and other) background processes.
+Logs the start of various sxmo (and other) background processes on systems that use superd.
+See SERVICES.

 SERVICES

 Sxmo starts various background services, depending on your device and configuration.
+These are managed by a service manager such as superd(1) or systemd(1).
 An overview of can be obtained by running superctl status.

 bonsaid